Mason Teague: Background

-Teague was born in Wagga Wagga, New South Wales and is of Fijian descent.
+Teague was born in Sydney, New South Wales and is of Fijian and Cook Island descent.
 He attended St Dominic's College, Penrith.
 He was playing in Penrith Panthers’ under-19s team in NSW Rugby League’s S. G. Ball Cup competition when he was signed by the Dolphins on a three-year deal.

 Playing career

 Club career

 Teague was contracted to the Penrith Panthers as a junior coming through the ranks, before signing with the Dolphins for their inaugural 2023 NRL season.

+Dolphins (2023−24)

 In round 2 of the 2023 NRL season, Teague made his first grade debut for the Dolphins in place of the injured Ray Stone in his side's 20−14 victory over the Canberra Raiders at Dolphin Stadium.

+In 2024 Teague won the Queensland Cup starting at lock for the Norths Devils in the grand final against the Redcliffe Dolphins.
+Two weeks later he also played in their NRL State Championship win over NSW Cup premiers the Newtown Jets.

+2025

+On 13 April, Teague was released from the Dolphins in a swap deal with Newcastle.